RavanH/highlight-search-terms/readme.txt

 = What does it do? =

-This low impact plugin uses only a few action hooks to define some variables and to add the hilite jQuery extension to your page source code.
-The jQuery extension that runs after the page has loaded, finds all search terms on that page inside each div with class `hentry` (or ID `content`, `main` or `wrapper`...) and wraps them in `<mark class="hilite term-N"> ... </mark>` tags.
+This low impact plugin finds all search terms on a search results page inside each post and highlights them with a `<mark class="hilite term-N"> ... </mark>` tag.
 Note that N is a number starting with 0 for the first term used in the search phrase increasing 1 for each additional term used.
 Any part of a search phrase wrapped in quotes is considered as a single term.

 = What does it NOT do? =